PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 SEVERE WEATHER/SCHOOL CLOSURES

 If a school/district is closed due to inclement weather, the YMCA childcare program based in that school/district will close as well.
 Trips and activities may also be canceled due to inclement weather.
-Delay of school start will also delay YMCA opening by the same time frame indicated by the District.
+Delay of school start will also delay YMCA opening by the same time frame indicated by the district.

 HOLIDAYS - NO CHILD CARE IS PROVIDED ON THE FOLLOWING DATES

-• February 20 -Presidents Day
+• February - Presidents Day

-• May 29 - Memorial Day
+• May - Memorial Day

-• July 4 - Independence Day
+• July - Independence Day

-• September 4 - Labor Day
+• September - Labor Day

-• December 22 & 25 - Christmas Break
+• December - Christmas Eve and Christmas Day

 ***The YMCA will hold four staff in-service days for professional development.
 Programs will be CLOSED.
 An annual calendar will be provided at the start of the school year.